 To avoid all this, I just took a taxi from the hotel to Terminal 4, which cost me around $7.30 (SG$10).
 I arrived at the terminal at 11:00 p.m. and proceeded to the Korean Air check-in desk located at Row 5.
 The most convenient drop-off location is Door 3.

 Check-in was fairly straightforward and I was informed that I am the only passenger traveling in first class.
 This further enhanced my expectations of being pampered by the famed Korean Air service onboard.
 Immigration clearance through the auto-gates was a breeze as well, and I was starting to get a good vibe about this trip to Seoul.

 Korean Air uses the Blossom Lounge located on Level 2 of the departure area for first class, business class and SkyTeam Elite members.
 The lounge is a product of the partnership between SATS and Plaza Premium and is also accessible using Priority Pass, various credit cards issued by Singapore banks, and by purchasing a day pass (10 hours) for $78.

-Hot Tip: Many credit cards offer a complimentary Priority Pass membership simply by being a cardholder!
+Hot Tip: There are many credit cards with Priority Pass access simply by being a cardholder!

 As you enter the lounge, there are 2 showers located on the left for which you are required to book your slot.
 Since both the showers were occupied, I could not check out those facilities.